-DEAN OF GRADUATE STUDIES
+DEAN OF THE GRADUATE SCHOOL

-The dean of graduate studies, appointed by the executive vice president for academic affairs and provost, establishes and enforces standards of graduate work, recommends and coordinates plans for the development of graduate programs, and formulates policies to implement such plans.
+The dean of the Graduate School, appointed by the executive vice president for academic affairs and provost, establishes and enforces standards of graduate work, recommends and coordinates plans for the development of graduate programs, and formulates policies to implement such plans.
 The dean serves ex officio on the graduate council, chairs meetings of the graduate faculty, coordinates graduate curricula, has administrative responsibility for admission to graduate study, and nominates candidates for graduate degrees.
-The dean of graduate studies reports directly to and serves at the pleasure of the executive vice president for academic affairs and provost.
+The dean of the Graduate School reports directly to and serves at the pleasure of the executive vice president for academic affairs and provost.